Secodis/TSS-WEB/README.md

 ## Related Standards

-Generally, we aim to integrate requirements from existing standards and best practices in this field that we find helpful for baseline security.
-This does not mean that every requirement is or should be integrated, especially when they are covering edge cases or are too specific.
+Generally, we aim to incorporate requirements from existing standards and best practices in this field that are suitable to establish baseline security.
+However, not every requirement is integrated here, particularly those that address edge cases or are overly specific.

-The following table outlines coverage of the most important standards and best practices in this field.
+The following table outlines the coverage of the perhaps most important standards in this field.

 | Standard  | Coverage |
 | ------------- | ------------- |